 The guarantor provides a promise to pay rent unpaid by one or more of the tenants and also for any loss or damage caused by the tenant.
 We include provisions for a guarantor within each document.
 You do not need a separate rent guarantee document.

 In these agreements, we place the guarantor on the same basis as the tenants.
 So if the tenants are jointly and severally liable, the guarantor will be as well.

 A guarantor is unlikely to be happy to guarantee the rent of tenants he or she does not know (such as in the case of parents guaranteeing the rent for a property in which a child lives with other friends).
 It is perfectly possible - and easy - to cap the amount guaranteed.
 But that only serves to transfer risk back to the landlord.

 The landlord might prefer not to bring in the guarantor, but instead ask for more rent in advance, or a larger deposit.

 Make sure you check tenant references thoroughly as well

 Enforcing a guarantee is time consuming and costly.
 Landlords are better to treat them as a tool to remind tenants to pay than as full security.
-Including one doesn't reduce the need to vet tenants well before they sign the tenancy agreement.
+Including one doesn't reduce the need to vet tenants well before they sign an agreement.